vivekprm/everything-react/README.md

 Luckily there are lots of clever shortcuts the React team has figured out to make that comparison really fast and nowhere near to the O(n^3) calculations.
 Things like knowing what the React element type is can make a huge difference.
 That is all the todo items are the same type, where as the TodoItemList component is different type.

 Bottomline, the reconciliation step is very fast in real apps because of some awesome job React team has done in optimizing this step.

+# Distributed Components
+We want to introduce Server Components without calling them Server Components.
+Basically, think about React apps that have both components running in a node server and components running in a client browser working together, of course, as distributed components in a React App.

+Currently, only viable distributed React Apps are using React Server & Client Components.

+Since the node server is running basically the same javascript engine as is running in the browser, it can run React Components and then pass data as receiving parameters down into the browser where client compoents then run.

+In future, we will likely see React Components running inside a separate process in the browser.
+That process could be running inside a **Web Worker**, it might be running with **Web Assembly**, also called **WASM** and it could be using a **Service Worker**, or for that matter, something not even invented yet.

+For now though, the only implementation available for running distributed React is using **Server Components** and **Client Components** with those server components running a node.